 Many countries have experienced outbreaks of infectious illnesses in recent decades, including swine flu, avian influenza, SARS and COVID-19 (the "Coronavirus").
 For example, beginning in December 2019, the Coronavirus pandemic has resulted in numerous deaths, the imposition of quarantine measures, border closures and travel restrictions, and disruptions to the global economy, including disruptions to global supply chains and an increase in inflationary pressures in the U.S. and globally.
 The ongoing pandemic has had, and will continue to have, a material adverse impact on local economies in the affected jurisdictions and also on the global economy, as cross border commercial activity and market sentiment are increasingly impacted by the outbreak and government and other measures seeking to contain its spread.
 While the development and distribution of vaccines have slowed the spread of the virus and allowed for the resumption of reasonably normal business activity in the United States, many countries continue to impose lockdown measures in an attempt to slow the spread.
 Additionally, there is no guarantee that vaccines will be effective against emerging variants of the disease.
 As this pandemic illustrated, such events may affect certain geographic regions, countries, sectors and industries more significantly than others.
-These events also adversely affect the prices and liquidity of the Fund's portfolio securities or other instruments and could result in disruptions in the trading markets.
-Any of such circumstances could have a materially negative impact on the value of the Fund's shares and result in increased market volatility.
+These events also adversely affect the prices and liquidity of the Fund's shares and result in increased market volatility.
 The operations of KKR (including those relating to the Fund) have been, and could continue to be, adversely impacted, including through quarantine measures and travel restrictions imposed on KKR personnel or service providers based or temporarily located in affected countries, or any related health issues of such personnel or service providers.
-Any of the foregoing events could materi
+Any of the foregoing events could materially and adversely affect the Fund's ability to source, manage and divest its investments and its ability to fulfill its investment objectives.
+Similar consequences could arise with respect t

 Past performance is no guarantee of future results.
 This sales material must be read in conjunction with KREST's prospectus in order to fully understand all the implications and risks of an investment in KREST.
 Please consult a financial professional for share class availability and appropriateness.
 This sales material is neither an offer to sell nor a solicitation of an offer to buy securities.
 An offering is made only by the prospectus, which must be made available to you in connection with any offering of the Common Stock and is available at www.KREST.reit.
 Prior to making an investment, investors should read the prospectus, including the "Risks" section therein, which contains the risks and uncertainties that we believe are material to our business, operating results, prospects and financial condition.
-Numerical information is approximate and as of October 31, 2024 unless otherwise noted.
-The words "we." "us" and "our" refer to KREST and its subsidiaries, unless the context requires otherwise.
+Numerical information is approximate and as of April 30, 2025 unless otherwise noted.
+The words "we," "us" and "our" refer to KREST and its subsidiaries, unless the context requires otherwise.